 Eric Dailey, Jr.

-For the next installment of the Pro Insight Q&A series presented by Babcock Hoops, we have Eric Dailey, Jr., from Tampa, Florida:
+For the next installment of the Pro Insight Q&A series, we present Eric Dailey, Jr., from Tampa, Florida:

 Eric Dailey, Jr.: I am a versatile point forward that makes plays for my teammates and also for myself.
 I am unselfish with the ball and I like to get my team involved.
 A strength of mine is my ability to make good passes and also score.
 The one thing I’m working on is my defense on the perimeter against quick and shifty guards.

 PI: What’s the most underrated aspect of your game?

 ED: One of the most underrated aspects to my game is my ability to score off the dribble.